3F/web.vsSBE/_doc/Examples/Artefacts.md

 *Please note*, you can achieve this result with [different modes](../../Modes/).

-Firstly, you have to decide how will be numbered versions of all your projects (it's means the format).
+Firstly, you need to decide how will be numbered the versions of all your projects (means the format).
 It can be as [here](../Version/Manually/) or other.

 * For work with archives we will use the [SevenZipComponent]({{site.docp}}/Scripts/SBE-Scripts/Components/SevenZipComponent/)
 * For IO operations the [FileComponent]({{site.docp}}/Scripts/SBE-Scripts/Components/FileComponent/)
     * The old variant with [`xcopy & copy`](http://support.microsoft.com/en-us/kb/240268) is deprecated.
 We recommend FileComponent for fast operations directly.

+{% assign infoData = "Available components of SBE-Scripts: [Official list](../../Scripts/SBE-Scripts/Components/).
+Or use [other mode](../../Modes/) !" %}
+{% include elem/info %}

 Ok, now we're ready: